Quickstart: Use Search explorer to run queries in the Azure portal

 Tip

-JSON view provides intellisense for parameter name completion.
-Place the cursor inside the JSON view and type a space character to show a list of all query parameters, or type a single letter like "s" to show just the query parameters starting with "s".
-Intellisense doesn't exclude invalid parameters so use your best judgement.
+The JSON view supports intellisense for parameter name completion.
+Place your cursor inside the JSON view and enter a space character to see a list of all query parameters.
+You can also enter a letter, like s, to see only the query parameters that begin with that letter.

 Run an unspecified query

-In Search explorer, POST requests are formulated internally using the Search POST REST API, with responses returned as verbose JSON documents.
+In Search explorer, POST requests are formulated internally using Documents - Search Post (REST API), with responses returned as verbose JSON documents.

 Equivalent syntax for an empty search is * or "search": "*".